tomtom-international/openlr-dereferencer-python/README.md

 This is a Python package for decoding OpenLR™ location references on target maps.

-It implements [Chapter H – Decoder](https://www.openlr-association.com/fileadmin/user_upload/openlr-whitepaper_v1.5.pdf#page=97) in the OpenLR whitepaper, except "Step 1 – decode physical data".
+It implements [Chapter G – Decoder](https://www.openlr-association.com/fileadmin/user_upload/openlr-whitepaper_v1.5.pdf#page=97) in the OpenLR whitepaper, except "Step 1 – decode physical data".

 Its purpose is to give insights into the map-matching process.